ikartiks/wiproTest/readme.md

   - Used kotlin (its DI for views as well) , retrofit, picasso, roboelectric
   - MVVM pattern with view models and live data as requested
-  - Kindly note I havent provided gradle wrapper, please select default one.
+  - I havent provided gradle wrapper, please select default one.
 Gradle.properties file has also been modified for instrumentation tests and hence commited
-  - implimented both swipe to refresh and refresh on button click
+  - Implimented both swipe to refresh and refresh on button click
   - The app targets the android version 28 and is backword compatible.

 ### Other